-4.9 Booking Amendment
+4.10 Booking Amendment

-- 4.9.1 The amendment of a booking will have the effect of a simultaneous cancellation of the existing booking (subject to the relevant cancellation cut-off time) and a new booking being made. - 4.9.2 The amendment of an existing booking to reflect a change in pick-up or drop-off location will be accepted without resulting in the journey being classified as cancelled or aborted, provided at that the amendment does not result in a change of Healthcare Provider site or residential address and takes place at least one hour prior to the scheduled pick-up time. - 4.9.3 The amendment of the time of an existing booking as a result of delays to treatment caused by the late delivery of the patient to the treatment centre by the Provider shall be accepted without resulting in the journey being classified as Cancelled or Aborted. - 4.9.4 No charge will be made for booking amendments. - 4.9.5 Providers must not change the patients mobility request prior to the journey taking place unless they have spoken directly to the patient and new information regarding the patient's mobility is highlighted and recorded.
-Comments must be made in the booking notes giving the reason for the change and who authorised the change
+- 4.10.1 The amendment of a booking will have the effect of a simultaneous cancellation of the existing booking (subject to the relevant cancellation cut-off time) and a new booking being made. - 4.10.2 The amendment of an existing booking to reflect a change in pick-up or drop-off location will be accepted without resulting in the journey being classified as cancelled or aborted, provided at that the amendment does not result in a change of Healthcare Provider site or residential address and takes place at least one hour prior to the scheduled pick-up time. - 4.10.3 The amendment of the time of an existing booking as a result of delays to treatment caused by the late delivery of the patient to the Treatment Centre by the Provider shall be accepted without resulting in the journey being classified as Cancelled or Aborted. - 4.10.4 No charge will be made for booking amendments. - 4.10.5 Providers must not change the patients mobility request prior to the journey taking place unless they have spoken directly to the patient and new information regarding the patient's mobility is highlighted and recorded. - 4.10.6 Notes/comments must be made in the booking notes given the reason for the change and who authorised the change

-4.10 Booking Cancellation
+4.11 Booking Cancellation

-- 4.10.1 The Provider will offer a telephone answering service linked to a dedicated line for the purpose of receiving cancellations 24-hour a day. - 4.10.2 This service may be provided using automated means. - 4.10.3 Bookings shall be treated as cancelled at the time messages are left via the service. - 4.10.4 The cut off times for cancellations will be bookings that are cancelled during 'Core' service hours but with more than one hours' notice will be treated as a No cost cancellation - 4.10.5 Bookings cancelled with less than an hours' notice or after the vehicle has commenced its journey, then these journeys will be treated as aborted journeys, except where this is due to the Provider failing to collect a patient on time. - 4.10.6 When a booking is cancelled, other than by the Provider, before the cancellation 'cut off' time, this will be treated as a No cost cancellation. - 4.10.7 No charge is to be made to the Commissioner in connection with any no cost cancellation.
+- 4.11.1 The Provider will offer a telephone answering service linked to a dedicated line for the purpose of receiving cancellations 24 hours a day. - 4.11.2 This service may be provided using automated means. - 4.11.3 Bookings shall be treated as cancelled at the time messages are left via the service. - 4.11.4 The Cancellation Cut Off Time is 1 Hour prior to the scheduled collection time. - 4.11.5 Cancellations received prior to the Cancellation Cut Off Time will be treated as a No cost cancellation - 4.11.6 Bookings cancelled with less than an hours' notice or after the vehicle has commenced its journey, will be treated as aborted journeys, except where this is due to the Provider failing to collect a patient on time. - 4.11.7 When a booking is cancelled, other than by the Provider, before the cancellation 'cut off' time, this will be treated as a No cost cancellation. - 4.11.8 No charge is to be made to the Commissioner in connection with any no cost cancellation.